YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/python_kafka_producer.md

 Run the Python program as follows.

 ```
-> python producer.py
+(aiven) ... > python producer.py
 ```

-When executed, the message to be sent will be displayed on the console as shown below.
+When executed, the message to be sent will be displayed on your console as shown below.

 ```
 Simulation running